FREE HOME PLANNING

-1. A slow cooker and crock pot are the same thing.
+1. First off, know that a slow cooker and crock pot are the same thing.

-Crock Pot is a specific brand of slow cooker, so if you find a recipes for a slow cooker or crockpot, they'll all work in your slow cooker (or crock pot.) 🙂
+Crock-Pot is a specific brand, so if you find a recipes for a slow cooker or crockpot, they'll all work in whatever machine you happen to have.

 Slow cookers come in all different sizes, and depending on the size of your family you'll want to make sure you use the right size.
-I use a 6 quart slow cooker for our family for most recipes, but also have an 8-Qt Size for making larger recipes (I sometimes use it to cook 2 whole chickens at once.)
+When you're first learning how to use a slow cooker, this can be a bit daunting!

-- A 4 Qt slow cooker is awesome for 2 people, or for keeping smaller dishes hot for parties or buffet-style dinners (i.e. meatballs, soup, mashed potatoes, mac & cheese)
+- A 4 quart slow cooker is awesome for 2 people, or for keeping smaller dishes hot for parties or buffet-style dinners (i.e. meatballs, soup, mashed potatoes, mac & cheese)

 - It's kind of nice to have a little baby slow cooker on hand as well – for keeping hot dips hot for Super Bowl Parties!
-This 8qt slow cooker comes with a little dipper included!
+This 8 quart slow cooker comes with a little dipper included!

 Depending on the size of your family, you'll want to get one that's big enough, but not too big so things cook correctly.